-There may be charges such as annual membership fees or an administration charge, if you make a withdrawal – check with the scheme to ensure you fully understand the charges that may apply.
+There might be charges such as annual membership fees or an administration charge if you make a withdrawal.

-Advertisements for withdrawable share capital are also outside the FCA’s scope, so they may not provide all the risk information you need to make an informed choice.
+Advertisements for community share offers are also outside the FCA’s scope, so they might not provide all the risk information you need to make an informed choice.

 If you have concerns about a share offer bearing the Community Shares Standards Mark, you can Contact the Community Shares Unit which will investigate your concerns.